Techbarsha/github_cloud/Configure Replication and Enable Point-in-Time-Recovery for Cloud SQL for PostgreSQL/Configure Replication and Enable Point-in-Time-Recovery for Cloud SQL for PostgreSQL.md

 gcloud sql connect postgres-orders --user=postgres --quiet
 ```

-* enter the below password when prompted.
+### Enter the below password when prompted.
 A psql session will start in Cloud Shell.

 ```
 supersecret!
 ```
-* In psql, change to the orders database:
+### In psql, change to the orders database:
 ```
 \c orders
 ```
-* When prompted, enter the password again.
+### When prompted, enter the password again.
 ```
 supersecret!
 ```